-- 46 (Re)insurers should document the materiality assessment in sufficient detail to justify any conclusions reached.
+- 49. (Re)insurers should document the materiality assessment in sufficient detail to justify any conclusions reached.
 This documentation should include the rationale for the selection of the baseline climate change scenario.
-Where the assessment is that there is no material risk, this should be justified with sufficient evidence as to how the (re)insurer came to this conclusion. - 47 The Central Bank expects that all (re)insurers reassess the materiality of their exposure to climate change risk regularly, with the appropriate frequency based on the materiality of the climate change risk exposure, the complexity of the business model etc. Regular reviews are necessary to incorporate updated methodologies, new data, updated climate change scenarios or other factors that may affect the materiality assessment. - 48 (Re)insurers should undertake a materiality assessment if there is any material change to their business model that could change their climate change risk exposure.
+Where the assessment is that there is no material risk, this should be justified with sufficient evidence as to how the (re)insurer came to this conclusion. - 50.
+(Re)insurers who do not have a material exposure to climate change risk in the baseline scenario may wish to consider alternative climate change scenarios, e.g. to gain insights into the circumstance in which a material exposure may arise. - 51.
+The Central Bank expects that all (re)insurers reassess the materiality of their exposure to climate change risk regularly, with the appropriate frequency based on the materiality of the climate change risk exposure, the complexity of the business model, etc. Regular reviews are necessary to incorporate updated methodologies, new data, updated climate change scenarios, or other factors that may affect the materiality assessment. - 52.
+(Re)insurers should undertake a materiality assessment if there is any material change to their business model that could change their climate change risk exposure.